ahamouda88/antaeus/README.md

 ### Starting Charging Process

-To start the charging process please perform POST request to the following endpoint:
+To start the charging process please perform a `POST` request to the following endpoint:

 ```
 http://localhost:7000/rest/v1/tasks/charge-customers